bufistov/portablebackgammon/README.md

-Be sure to check out "additional things you can do" below for a list of keys you can press in game to see the debug window and other things like Bot VS Bot, and how fast they think etc. As a final note the one thing I'd love to see in this game it proper real hardcore Backgammon AI in my "bots" who are currently dumb dumb creatures :)
+Be sure to check out "additional things you can do" below for a list of keys you can press in game to see the debug window and other things like Bot VS Bot, and how fast they think etc. As a final note the one thing I'd love to see in this game is proper real hardcore Backgammon AI in my "bots" who are currently dumb dumb creatures :)

 Enjoy,